astral-duck/alignmint-frontend/documentation/pages/reports/06-INCOME-STATEMENT-BY-FUND.md

-# Income Statement By Fund (Admin Fee Calculator)
+# Sponsor Fee Allocation

+**Component Name:** `SponsorFeeAllocation`
 **Component File:** `src/components/IncomeStatementByFund.tsx`
-**Route:** `/accounting` (with tool='income-by-fund') or embedded in reports
+**Route:** `/accounting` (with tool='income-by-fund')
 **Access Level:** Fiscal Sponsor Admin Only

 ## Overview
-The Income Statement By Fund component is a specialized tool for fiscal sponsors to calculate and confirm administrative fees for each nonprofit entity.
+The Sponsor Fee Allocation component is a specialized tool for fiscal sponsors to calculate and confirm administrative fees for each nonprofit entity.
 It displays total income for each nonprofit, allows adjustment of the allocated income amount and admin fee rate, calculates the admin fee, and tracks confirmation status.
 This is critical for fiscal sponsor revenue management and transparent fee billing.

 ## UI Features